iotaledger/susee-streams-poc/README.md

 * [CLI of the Sensor Applications](sensor/README.md#cli-of-the-sensor-applications)
 * [IOTA-Bridge Console CLI](iota-bridge/README.md#iota-bridge-console-cli)
 * [LoraWan AppServer Mockup Tool CLI](lora-app-srv-mock/README.md#lorawan-appserver-mockup-tool-cli)

-## Compressed Streams Messages
-To reduce the payload size a *Sensor* and the *IOTA Bridge* can use compressed streams messages.
-Compressed messages do not contain Streams Channel IDs and other data that can be restored by the *IOTA Bridge*.

-IMPORTANT: To restore the omitted data of a compressed message the *IOTA Bridge* can process on the encrypted message.
-It would not be possible to process on the decrypted message anyway, because in the SUSEE project the encryption key never leaves the *Sensor* for security reasons.
-That said, it would not be possible do decrypt the message in the *IOTA Bridge*.

-The usage of compressed messages is only possible after one or more normal streams messages have been send using the *IOTA Bridge*.
-The *IOTA Bridge* then learns which Streams Channel ID is used by which *Sensor* where the *Sensor* is identified by its 64 bit LoraWAN DevEUI.
-Using LoraWAN, the DevEUI is available via the protocol automatically and does not need to be transferred as message payload.

-The mapping of LoraWAN DevEUI to Streams Channel ID is stored in a local SQLite3 database.
-The database file "lora-wan-nodes-iota-bridge.sqlite3" is stored in the directory where the *IOTA-Bridge* is started.

-In case the *IOTA Bridge* added a *Sensor* to its mapping database the response of the REST call that caused the new *Sensor* entry will have a 208 - ALREADY_REPORTED http status.
-All *Sensor* applications recognise this http status and will only use compressed messages further on.
-The Sensor applications store the state whether to use compressed messages or not in their local user-state serialization files.

 ## Test Scripts
 The folder [test/scripts](test/scripts) contains script files to perform automatic